What Can I Do if My Car is Hit, But They Run?

 If you’re wondering, “what can I do if my car is hit, but they run?” read on.

 If another driver strikes your car and then flees the scene, what steps can you take to ensure that you don’t become a victim?
 While the initial reaction of being involved in a hit and run collision is probably shock or alarm, for the sake of your insurance claim—and in hopes of catching the driver who fled—it is criticalthat you remain as calm as possible.
-Keeping a cool head is imperative becausehaving as much information as possible improves the chances that the policewill catch the individual who struck your vehicle and will boost the chances of a successful insurance claim.
+Keeping a cool head is imperative.
+That is because having as much information as possible improves the chances that the police will catch the individual who struck your vehicle.
+And, will boost the chances of a successful insurance claim.

-If possible, try to obtain as much information as you can on the vehicle which struck you, such as the model and make of the vehicle, as well as the license plate number.
-If the incident occurred while you were away from your car, try to record as much relevant detail as you can, such as the time and location of the accident, as well as all pertinent damage that occurred.
+If possible, try to obtain as much information as you can on the vehicle which struck you.
+For example, the model and make of the vehicle, as well as the license plate number.
+If the incident occurred while you were away from your car, try to record as much relevant detail as you can; the time and location of the accident, as well as all pertinent damage that occurred.

-Before leaving the scene of the accident, get contact information from anywitnesses to the crash, including their names, addresses and phone numbers.
+Before leaving the scene of the accident, get contact information from any witnesses to the crash; their names, addresses and phone numbers.
 Then, before going, make sure you:

 - Write down the exact time and location the accident occurred